CowboyCollective/CowboyCollective.github.io/_posts/2019-12-01-WANTEDPosters.md

 Howdy Cowboys!

 There's all sorts of reasons a cowboy might need to make a WANTED poster.
-Here at the Cowboy Collective, we need WANTED posters to advertize our [$1000 reward for making a music video](https://cowboycollective.cc/music), or remind ourselves about our [Rules of the Cowboy](https://cowboycollective.cc/2019/11/30/RulesoftheCowboy.html), but maybe you're needing to invite folks to a birthday party, or you lost your dog.
+Here at the Cowboy Collective, we need WANTED posters to advertise our [$1000 reward for making a music video](https://cowboycollective.cc/music), or remind ourselves about our [Rules of the Cowboy](https://cowboycollective.cc/2019/11/30/RulesoftheCowboy.html), but maybe you're needing to invite folks to a birthday party, or you lost your dog.

 That's why I'm writing some instructions on how to make your own WANTED poster, as well as giving out a couple resources to aid in the process.